hanaaalqarni5/E-Commerce_Classification/E-Commerce_ClassificationMVP.md

 This project aim is E-Commerce Shipping Data,Product Shipment Delivered on time or not ?
 To Meet E-Commerce Customer Demand .

-### Workflow:

-The dataset for this project is theE-Commerce Shipping  dataset on Kaggle, And our target is the Reached on time .

 The figure below shows the correlation between the features

 <img src="https://github.com/hanaaalqarni5/E-Commerce_Classification/blob/main/correlation.png" width="700"/>